-Typical Jewish parts of the city were La Tabane, Il Bustaniku and Los Kortizos [Jewish neighborhoods].
+Typical Jewish parts of the city were La Tabane, II Bustaniku and Los Kortizos [Jewish neighborhoods].
 The poorest lived in Los Kortezus.
 It means yard in Ladino.
 It was terrible there.
 One third of the population lived there.
 The people lived outside in fields.
 The poorest slept outside in the summer time.
 During the winter they slept inside.
 It was tight but they managed.
-We lived in a middle class section called Il Bustanika.
+We lived in a middle class section called II Bustanika.
 Bustanika is a Ladino expression for a small garden.
 Another neighborhood was called La Tabane.
 La Tabane I cannot translate.
 There were poor people where we lived, as well as in La Tabane, but Los Kortizos was the poorest.
 Ciflik was another poor neighborhood.
-The Jewish community built about 15 rooms and one family lived in each room in a yard.
-This was near Bajir, the northern section of the city.
-Jews and non-Jews lived in Bajir.
+The Jewish community built about 15 rooms and one family lived in Bajir.
 So Bajir cannot be considered a Jewish part of the city.
 Non-Jews didn't refer to these neighborhoods with these names; instead they used the street names: Asadbegova Street, Karadjordjeva.
 But they did call it Jevrejska mala, the Jewish quarter.
 One half was poor and one half middle class.